WILLS & ESTATES

 Understanding what happens when there is no will.
 Please review Section 48 of the Indian Act.

 When heirs and/or beneficiaries agree on an alternative arrangement than the intended estate distribution set out by the will-maker or rules of intestacy, then an Heirs’/Beneficiaries’ Agreement can be completed.
-Contact the Lands Researcher for further assistance with this process.
+Contact the Lands Department for further assistance with this process.

 If you would like printed copies of any of the information linked above, please contact the Lands Office.
 More helpful information can be found below.